signalogic/SigSRF_SDK/mediaTest_readme.md

 <a name="mediaTestCommandLineQuick-Reference"></a>
 ## mediaTest Command Line Quick-Reference

-Below are command line arguments supported by mediaTest and not mediaMin.
+Below are command line arguments and options supported by only mediaTest (and not mediaMin).

 <a name="ExecutionMode"></a>
 ### Execution Mode

-The -Emode command line argument specifies an execution mode, where mode can be one of the following single characters:
+The -Emode command line option specifies an execution mode, where mode can be one of the following single characters:

 > a, application.
 This is the default mode for all testing other than codec tests
 > <br/>